Caballerog/angular-animate.css/README.md

 # Step 1 (or 0).
 Init your project

-If you are thinking about using animate.css in your angular project, you probably already have an initialized project.
-However, let's start with our project from scratch.
+If you are thinking about using animate.css in your angular project, you probably have an initialized project already.
+However, for this tutorial, let's start with our project from scratch.

 ```
 ng new angular-animate
 cd angular-animate
 ```

 # Step 2.
-Install `animate.css`
+Install animate.css

 Install `animate.css`